jatingaur18/Wimbledon-finals/README.md

 ├── main.py               # Flask API with background scraper
 ├── scraper.py            # Web scraper logic
 ├── requirements.txt      # Python dependencies
-├── prev_result_scraper   # Was used to Scrape data and store to Mongodb
+├── prev_result_scraper   # Was used to Scrape data and store in Mongodb
 ```

 ---